LyonParapente/EventOrganizer/last_release.md

-* Fix no email when new account
+* Fix error in register account